- Home

 Water Treatment Plant

-Raw water is settled, filtered & disinfected at the City's 7.5 million gallons per day (MGD) Water Treatment Plant located on Clearview Drive within the City.
-One supervisor, five operators, and a mechanic, plus a laboratory technician, maintain continuous plant operations.
+Raw water is settled, filtered & disinfected at the City's 7.5 million gallons per day (MGD) Water Treatment Plant on Clearview Drive.
+One supervisor, five operators, a mechanic, and a laboratory technician maintain continuous plant operations.

 Wastewater Treatment Plant